Watch the story.

 When he walks out, the world isn't ready.

 If he can do it from a cell, you can do it from wherever you are.
-The come-up was built in the place the system meant to bury him.
+The come-up was built in the place the system meant to bury him, and that's exactly where he met Jesus Christ and gave every bar from here to the Lord.
 The world hasn't met the version of him that's coming next.